Lean MVP development for high-tech startups

-The lean approach allows startup teams to efficiently develop the simplest products possible with short delivery cycles and fewer resources involved.
-As a customer, you don’t waste time and money on in-depth market research and time-consuming project planning, and your go-to-market strategy gets more realistic thanks to interactive prototypes that let you see and try must-have features before market launch.
+The lean approach allows startup teams to efficiently develop the most straightforward products possible with short delivery cycles and fewer resources involved.
+As a customer, you don’t waste time and money on in-depth market research and time-consuming project planning, and your go-to-market strategy gets more realistic thanks to interactive prototypes that let you see and try must-have features before the market launch.

 Below is an essential guide to lean MVP development for startups that focus on innovations and high-tech products.

 Agile goes first

 Over the past decade, Agile has become one of the most trendy and efficient approaches to software development in IT enterprises and startups.
 In essence, it is a simple statement for organizing the software development process by four values and 12 principles which are known as Agile Manifesto.